akasharora963/review-engine/README.md

 This application explores Blockchain usage in Review Engine using Ethereum Rinkeby network.

 ***
-#### Restrictions:
+#### Application Rules:
-  - Only the owner can add products
+  - Application admin add products
-  - A user can only rate a product once
+  - Application user can rate a product only once (To extend in future to give flexibility to update the rating, however rating history will be stored in Blockchain)
 ***
 ### Enviornment Set Up